NASA-NAVO/navo-workshop/KNOWN_ISSUES.md

 ###  Binary/byte strings

-We are aware that PyVO and Astropy Tables have a habit of converting strings to binary, or byte, strings.
-We hope to make this easier in future.
+When converting many pvyo results to Astropy tables, using versions of astropy before v4.1, string columns are represented as byte strings.
+This issue has been fixed in astropy 4.1.

-**Workaround**:  Use byte strings, for example, as in
+**Workaround**:  If using astropy versions before 4.1, use byte strings.
+For example, use

 ```
-np.isin(services.to_table()['short_name'],b'GALEX')
+np.isin(services.to_table()['short_name'], b'GALEX')
 ```

 to match strings in the returned tables.